Lolliguncula brevis

 Lolliguncula brevis, or the Atlantic brief squid, is a small species of squid in the Loliginidae family.
-It is found in shallow parts of the western Atlantic Ocean.

-Distribution

-The Atlantic brief squid occurs most frequently in shallow waters along the eastern seaboard of the United States as far north as Delaware.
-It has also been found in Argentina, Brazil, the British Virgin Islands, Colombia, Mexico, Panama, Puerto Rico, Suriname, Trinidad and Tobago and Venezuela.
+They are found in shallow parts of the western Atlantic Ocean, through Rio de la Plata, Argentina, as far as the Bay of Fundy.
+The average female Atlantic brief squid is 11 cm long and the average male is 9 cm.
+The maximum mantle length ever recorded was 12 cm.